Introduction: Server Management Panel

 - Almost all panels require a KVM based Virtual Private Server.

-- The setup for every server control panel is quite similar: a.
-You need a VPS with a clean installation of Linus of operating system recommended by the Panel provider.
+- The setup for every server control panel is quite similar:

 - Some may or may not offer the option of setting up a mail server.